rishiash/MelanomaCaseStudy/README.md

 # CNN Model to detect Melanoma
-> To build a CNN based model which can accurately detect melanoma.A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
+> To build a CNN based model which can accurately detect melanoma.
+A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 ## Table of Contents